Find Trade Colleges

 Full Electronics Engineering Technology at San Jacinto Community College Report

-The excellent associate degree programs at Houston Community College helped the school earn the #3 place on this year’s ranking of the best value electronics engineering technology schools in the Southwest Region .
-Located in the large city of Houston, Houston Community College is a public school with a fairly large student population.
+You’ll be in good company if you decide to attend Houston Community College.
+It ranked #3 on our 2023 Best Value Electronics Engineering Associate Degree Schools in the Southwest Region list.
+Located in the large city of Houston, Houston Community College is a public school with a very large student population.

 Out-of-state tuition fees for undergraduate students at Houston Community College are $5,460 per year.

-Out-of-state tuition fees for undergraduate students at Austin Community College District are $10,590 per year.
+The average tuition and fees for an out-of-state undergraduate student at Austin Community College District are $10,590 a year.
 While working on their Associate Degree, ee tech majors at Austin Community College District accumulate an average of around $11,051 in student debt.

 Vernon College landed the #7 spot in the 2023 rankings for the best value associate degree electronics engineering technology programs.
 Located in the rural area of Vernon, Vernon Regional Junior College is a public school with a small student population.